Ne0t0N/url-shortener/README.md

 * **Mocking frameworks** - additional advantage for testing this application could be a mocking framework like Mockito.
 It would be useful, for example, when testing LinkController#redirect() method in order to mock HttpServletRequest and HttpServletResponse objects.
 As mocking frameworks are not presented in technical requirements, they were not used.
-* **Pre-configured hooks** - those were not used in this application as, in my opinion, the idea of hooks is quite broad which I probably don't fully understand.
-If the hook is simply an action before another action, then the easiest hook would look as below.
-Such approach is very easy and could be done in several minutes.
-But I didn't implement it as maybe I'm mistaken and pre-configured hooks is something more complicated than I thought.
-    * Establish API endpoint like - POST: "/link/hooks/delete_on_access"
-    * Change some variable if specified endpoint accessed
-    * Delete <ID, Link> entry from cache right after getting this entry and before redirecting

 ### How to start application ###